 Son Jamba Hossi wrote an article about the human rights situation in Angola for Angolan news website Epito Repórter.

-Sajeet M Rajbhandari cited HRMI scores in this article about graffiti in Kathmandu for Nepalese architecture magazine Spaces.
+Sajeet M Rajbhandari cited HRMI scores in this article about graffiti in Kathmandu for Nepalese architecture magazine Spaces (link no longer available).

 RNZ’s Pacific Waves programme quotes HRMI scores in this news segment on Samoa’s UN Universal Periodic Review.